-CLINICAL PRACTICE GUIDELINE ON PERINATAL HYPOXIC-ISCHAEMIC ENCEPHALOPATHY what is hypoxic-ischaemic encephalopathy?
+What is hypoxic-ischaemic encephalopathy?

 Hypoxic-ischaemic encephalopathy (HIE) is the clinical state that results from a lack of oxygen and blood in the brain immediately after or during birth.
 Depending on the intensity of this deficiency, it can also cause damage to other internal organs such as the heart, kidneys, liver and intestines.